 Employers have an obligation to screen employees for their physical ability to handle the responsibilities of the job.
 However, as an employee, you need to be honest about your capabilities and report any injuries you’re dealing with – even if they’re not work related.

 If you need help lifting an object, ask for it.
 There’s no reason to be a hero and by asking for help or speaking to your supervisor about your limitations, you’re reducing the risk of taking time off work for a back injury.

 How you hold your body, even when you’re not actively lifting, can help you avoid a back injury.
 Slouching and poor posture can weaken back muscles and put stress where it doesn’t need to be.
 Stand straight, and keep your weight balanced evenly on both feet.
-If you’re sitting at a desk, make sure your chair is adjusted to support your posture, with your feet resting flat on the floor.
+If you’re sitting at a desk, make sure your office chair is adjusted to support your posture, with your feet resting flat on the floor.

 Minimize the Stress of Repetitive Tasks

 Repetitive tasks can cause additional strain and soreness on your muscles.
 It’s also easy to forget safe practices when you’re doing the same task over and over again.
 Just because it doesn’t bother you to do something once, doesn’t mean it’s not going to hurt the hundredth time you do it the same way.
 Keep posture in mind and take full advantage of lifting equipment and help from your teammates where repetitive tasks are involved.

 Find Your Next Great Job with Top Notch Personnel!